tylermcginnis/redux-course-curriculum/README.md

 * Build out the proper action creators you'll dispatch when a user likes a tweet.
 * Update your tweets reducer to handle the new actions you just created.
 * Dispatch your new action creator when a Tweet is liked.

+## Step 10: Compose Tweet UI
+Now we want to be able to add a new Tweet.

+* Create the UI for a component which allows the user to input a new Tweet.
+* Render that component.